 If the chosen device has been disconnected from your Mac, a question mark may appear on your screen during the next boot time.
 This is because the chosen device has been disconnected.
-If the question mark appears too often, then the only remedy is to press and hold the OPTION key and then starts the whole process of startup your Mac using preferences all over again to select the proper startup device.
+If the question mark appears too often, then the only remedy is to press and hold the OPTION key and then start the whole process of startup your Mac using preferences all over again to select the proper startup device.

-Startup manager is an inbuilt application in which a computer user can invoke to choose a startup device during boot time.
+The startup manager is an inbuilt application in which a computer user can invoke to choose a startup device during boot time.